vseryakov/alpinejs-app/README.md

 Binds to click events to display components.
 Can set components via a syntax supporting names, paths, or URLs with parameters through `parsePath`.
 Nothing happens in case the expression is empty.
 Event's default action is cancelled automatically.

+All query parameters will be stored in the component's `params` object.

 Special options include:

 - `$target` - to define a specific container for rendering, it is always set in the params even if empty